 - Landscape South Australia Act 2019.

-The Essential Services Commission of South Australia is the state’s independent economic regulator and so sets service standards and revenue caps for the essential water and sewerage services we deliver for our customers.
+The Essential Services Commission of South Australia is the state’s independent economic regulator that determines our allowable revenue, sets service standards, and monitors our performance and compliance in the delivery of essential water and sewerage services for our customers.

 SA Health sets and monitors standards for drinking water quality and regulates recycled water use in the state.

 The Office of the Technical Regulator sets standards and requirements for water and sewerage infrastructure, and the operation of that infrastructure, to ensure public safety.